LoopKit/LoopCaregiver/fastlane/testflight.md

 ## Make up a Password

-This is the second one of two GitHub secrets needed for your build.
+This step is common for all GitHub Browser Builds; do this step only once.
+This is the second of two GitHub secrets needed for your build.

 The first time you build with the GitHub Browser Build method for any DIY app, you will make up a password and record it as `MATCH_PASSWORD`.
 Note, if you later lose `MATCH_PASSWORD`, you will need to delete the Match-Secrets repository so that a new one can be created for you.